We love digital - Call

-Ann Smarty, leader of the excellent My Blog Guest community, explains how guest blogging can work effectively and become an asset rather than a nuisance.
+In her first post for Koozai Ann Smarty explains how guest blogging can work effectively and become an asset rather than a nuisance.
+Including future friendly tactics.

 If you have recently started guest blogging, it is likely that you have quickly run into a problem: how do you scale it?
 Worse, how do you organize it if you can’t properly scale it.